Unless you’re extremely lucky and interviews are flooding in, you’ll need to do a lot of work to get more executive job interviews.

 6. Network with Purpose into the Hidden Job Market

 Again, based on your initial company research, you should have identified key people at your target companies to directly network with, or network your way to.

 Many companies have employee referral programs to reward internal people who bring in good hires.
 It’s in their best interest to introduce you to hiring decision makers at their company.

 LinkedIn is the most important place for you to be found online and network, but don’t stop there.

 Most recruiters and employers will Google “your name” before deciding whether or not to bring you in for an interview.
 They’re looking for diverse, accurate information about you and “social proof” online to back up the claims you’ve made in your personal marketing content.

-A solid online footprint also demonstrates that you’re social media savvy and up to date with today’s technology, making you a more attractive candidate.
+A solid online footprint may be one of the most important ways to get more executive job interviews.
+It demonstrates that you’re social media savvy and up to date with today’s technology, making you a more attractive candidate.